 These are, of course, the extremes.
 But to long-time observers of Canadian minor hockey, they indicate a worrisome attitude some fear is poisoning the grassroots of the game.
 In addition to a shortage of coaches, for example, many jurisdictions are scrambling to fill their referee rosters, as about 10,000 officials across the country leave the sport each year.
 On March 1, two regional executives with the Ontario Minor Hockey Association (OMHA) sent an email warning local presidents that the officiating pool in their area had been taxed to the limit.
 The memo implored organizers to speak to coaches and parents about “verbal tirades” raining down on refs from the stands, adding: “We’ve dealt with too many complaints of adults failing to conduct themselves appropriately.
 If you don’t have something good to say, zip it!
 The verbal abuse of officials and opponents must stop.”

 The little research that’s been done on referee abuse certainly points to more pervasive causes than a small fringe of troublemakers.
-In a survey two years ago of 632 Ontario referees, nine out of 10 officials said they’d been recipients of aggression and anger, with just over half reporting that it caused them to lose control of games.
+In a 2012 survey of 632 Ontario referees, nine out of 10 officials said they’d been recipients of aggression and anger, with just over half reporting that it caused them to lose control of games.
 Parents and coaches were more likely sources of abuse than players, according to the study, which was published in the Canadian Journal of Sports Medicine, and the details provided in writing by some 374 of the officials were harrowing.
 More than a third reported being punched, pushed or assaulted with a stick during games, while 12 per cent said they’d been spat upon. “[A] parent came on the ice and punched the referee in the face,” said one, while another reported: “Have had a fan pour a full hot chocolate onto my partner over the glass.”

 The survey was organized by Alun Ackery, an emergency room doctor at St. Michael’s Health Centre in Toronto, who had hoped to gain insight into hockey-related concussions.
 He quickly concluded that the environment of hostility and disrespect as described by referees has raised the risk of injury to young players.
 But he also felt as if he were staring at an elephant in the room.
 “This sort of behaviour has become socially accepted, and I’m not sure why,” says Ackery, a beer-league player and long-time hockey fan.
 “I have a friend whose 15-year-old son referees, and the amount of abuse he takes—the name-calling, the berating—it’s astonishing.”